DamieFC/gbexplodeOS/README.md

 - [ ] Updates
 ### Why not get these things from other projects?
 I want to be less of a [Duct von Tape](https://wiki.osdev.org/Duct_von_Tape), so I'm actually trying to learn something.
 Still, if you can help, that's appreciated!
+## Gameboy
+I found this on OSDev and I'm gonna try doing this for Gameboy.